NadhaIrshad/Computer-Vision-for-Robotic-Sorting-using-Raspberry-Pi-/README.md

 ✅ **Scalability** – Can handle a wide variety of objects and categories.
 ✅ **Cost-Effectiveness** – Reduces operational costs over time.

-Would you like a more technical breakdown, like the specific models or hardware used in R-sorting? 🚀